Guest Post by: Peter Hamilton, Documentary Business Strategist

 Netflix now has more than 200 million subscribers worldwide.

-In 2021 the #1 streamer is expected to spend more than $20 billion on programs, including as much as $750 million on documentaries and unscripted series.
+In 2021 the #1 streamer reportedly spent more than $20 billion on programs, including as much as $750 million on documentaries and unscripted series.

 That’s eye-popping!
 Why shouldn’t a slice come your way?